 I successfully completed my driving course and as soon as I was eligible to apply for a driving licence, I did and for the record cleared the driving test with flying colours.
 This happened at a time when I was due for the many competitive exams in class twelve.
 Being a science student I was advised to forget all about driving and focus on the board exams and other entrance exams.

 I got busy and never missed not driving the car.
 My interest in driving dwindled cause of the fear of guaranteed angry outbursts from my father.

 Though I was regularly riding the two-wheeler in our home but never once was I encouraged to drive the car, not even on deserted roads.

-Soon after, I got admission is a college that was situated in another state and thus began my hostel life.
+Soon after, I got admission to a college that was located in another state and thus began my hostel life.
 The following five years went by in a blur with me visiting home for increasingly short spells and I losing complete touch with car driving.

 After completing my under-graduation, my family had started looking for a match to get me married.
 In their quest to get me ‘settled’ they frequently encountered families with the demand for a luxury car in dowry.